-Dr James Moultrie has been awarded with a Pilkington Prize this year for his exceptional work on the Design Show.
+Dr James Moultrie was awarded a Pilkington Prize in 2017 for his exceptional work on the Design Show.

 Manufacturing a Better World

 Having first identified a customer need, they research the market, developed original design concepts and create a full business plan.
 Projects from past years have generated some exciting new ideas and innovative technology, with a number of prototypes going into commercial production and winning national prizes.

 Students put together displays to explain the technical ideas and business potential behind their design work.
 The projects are always diverse and normally include conceptual solutions, technical and experimental designs.
 Students are encouraged to produce and show working prototypes wherever possible.

 AutoBatik provides an automation solution for the time and labour intensive Batik printing process, allowing for customised and creative designs at sustainable production rates for Indonesia’s fastest growing textile market.

 Batik is a traditional textile resist-dyeing process that is widely used in South East Asia, particularly in Indonesia where the practice has been declared part of ‘the intangible heritage of humanity’ by UNESCO.
 The Indonesian batik market has seen huge growth in recent years, especially in exports.
 In spite of this, it is in crisis, with its highly labour and time intensive methods failing to successfully adapt to increasing international demand.
 AutoBatik seeks to provide a low-cost automation solution for the batik printing process, allowing firms to increase their production rates while maintaining the use of the complex and beautiful designs that made batik an enduring cultural icon.